devandrepascoa/DHSCEMI/README.md

 # Dynamic Hardware Selection for Cost Effective ML Inference

 This proxy dynamically selects hardware resources (CPU/GPU/accelerators) for incoming workloads to maximize cost efficiency.
-The system decides which hardware to deploy and proxy for LLM inference based on current workload requirements.

 This proxy uses llama-server as the backend inference engine, and orchestrates the servers with docker containers.